Jahia/graphql-core/README.md

         https://github.com/sergehuber/graphql-java-servlet.git

-2. Switch to the `spec-updates` branch
+2. Switch to the `operationName-support` branch

-        git checkout spec-updates
+        git checkout operationName-support

 3. Build and install the package to your local maven repository using the command: